chadxz/personal-website/README.md

 - install Node.js.
 On a mac, I recommend `nvm`
 - install the npm packages. `npm install`
-- start the dev server. `npm run serve`
+- start the dev server. `npm start`
 - open your browser to the link printed on the console.

 When you are editing the markdown files or the style.css, it will automatically